ElementsProject/lightning/doc/PLUGINS.md

 hex digits long).
 This will be re-parsed; it's useful for removing onion fields which a plugin doesn't want lightningd to consider.

+It can also specify `forward_to` in the response, replacing the destination.
+This usually only makes sense if it wants to choose an alternate channel to the same next peer, but is useful if the `payload` is also replaced.

 ```json
 {